codefresh-io/docs.codefresh.io/_docs/new-helm/helm-best-practices.md

 Helm is currently the only solution that supports

-* the grouping of related Kubernetes manifests in a single entity (the chart),
+* The grouping of related Kubernetes manifests in a single entity (the chart)
-* basic templating and value support for Kubernetes manifests,
+* Basic templating and value support for Kubernetes manifests
-* dependency declaration between applications (chart of charts),
+* Dependency declaration between applications (chart of charts)
-* a registry of available applications to be deployed (Helm repository),
+* A registry of available applications to be deployed (Helm repository)
-* a view of a Kubernetes cluster in the application/chart level,
+* A view of a Kubernetes cluster in the application/chart level
-* management of installation/upgrades of charts as a whole, and
+* Management of installation/upgrades of charts as a whole
-* built-in rollback of a chart to a previous version without running a CI/CD pipeline again.
+* Built-in rollback of a chart to a previous version without running a CI/CD pipeline again

 You can find a list of public curated charts in the default [Helm repository](https://github.com/helm/charts/tree/master/stable).